For Referrers

 Do you take group referrals from Young Carer’s Groups?

-• Group referrals are welcomed from young carers organisations and schools.
+• Yes, group referrals are welcomed from young carers’ organisations and schools.
 Please contact us at info@honeypot.org.uk to discuss before submitting multiple referrals.

 When are Honeypot respite breaks held?

-• Breaks are held each weekend and during school holidays throughout the year, at each of our houses.
+• Respite Breaks are held at weekends and during school holidays throughout the year at each of our houses.

 Will I need to provide transport to Honeypot breaks for the children I refer?